rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >>of configuration data from the code and web.xml.
 >

-microprofile-config-one.war is the simplest possible REST application.
+microprofile-config-one.war is a simple REST application.
 The web.xml is empty; no configuration data is provided there.
 The application runs with all the default configuration settings.
 Lets see what those are.